crowbar/crowbar-core/crowbar_framework/doc/Cisco-UCS-install-guide.md

 ### `susecloudstorage`

 There are 3 types of available storage: `swift`, `nova`, and `ceph`.

+### UCS administrator account

-A user account must be created with administrative rights in the Cisco UCS Manager to be used the the UCS plugin.
+A user account must be created with administrative rights in the Cisco UCS Manager, and the barclamp will use the credentials of that account.

+The account must have access to the `susecloud` templates and be able to create service profiles in the root and associate them with physical hardware.

 ## Configuration